boltlabs-inc/key-mgmt-spec/glossary.md

 **Session**: An open channel of communication between a client and a server.
 Used to facilitate the execution of protocols or workflows.

-**Workflow/Flow**: A set of potentially non-linear steps that accomplish an action on behalf of a user.
+**Workflow/Flow**: A set of steps that accomplish an action on behalf of a user.
 Completing a workflow requires the execution of one or more protocols. *Example: Generate and store a secret*